Hamilton Avenue murders: Perpetrators

 Police identified the suspects as James Stewart and Desmond Turner.
+A reported motive for the murders was both men were looking for cash and cocaine inside of a safe.

 Stewart was arrested without incident the following day.
 Turner, who had finished a four-year stint in prison only six months before, was the subject of a widespread manhunt by local, state, and federal authorities.
 He was captured on June 3, two days after the murders, when he turned himself in without incident at a Hardee's restaurant on Indianapolis's east side.

 Prosecutors charged Turner and Stewart with seven counts of murder, seven counts of felony murder, seven counts of criminal confinement, robbery, burglary, carrying a handgun without a license (Stewart), and unlawful possession of a firearm by a serious violent felon (Stewart).
 Prosecutors originally sought the death penalty against Turner, but eventually dropped that request and sought a sentence of life without parole in exchange for Turner agreeing to waive his right to a trial by jury and instead be tried before a judge only.
 Both suspects maintained their innocence, but Stewart's girlfriend claimed that he admitted his role in the shootings.

+Prior to the trial, the jailers wanted Turner moved to a state prison due to him fighting guards, threatening guards and other jailed people, spitting on guards, having drug and alcohol contraband in his cell, and other such disruptive behavior, which caused him to have extra charges.

 Turner was convicted of seven counts of felony murder, seven counts of criminal confinement, burglary, and robbery and was sentenced on November 20, 2009, to life imprisonment without parole plus 88 years.
 On September 28, 2011, the Indiana Supreme Court unanimously affirmed Turner's convictions and sentence in full.

-Stewart was convicted of seven counts of felony murder, six counts of criminal confinement, robbery, burglary, carrying a handgun without a license, and being a habitual offender; he was sentenced on January 6, 2010 to 425 years in prison.
+Stewart was convicted of seven counts of felony murder, six counts of criminal confinement, robbery, burglary, carrying a handgun without a license, and being a habitual offender; he was sentenced on January 6, 2010, to 425 years in prison.
 On April 18, 2011, the Indiana Court of Appeals affirmed all of Stewart's convictions and sentences except for the robbery conviction and resulting four-year sentence, which it vacated because that conviction violated the constitutional protections against double jeopardy.
 The opinion left Stewart with a 425-year aggregate sentence.
 The Indiana Supreme Court denied a review of the Stewart appeal on September 28, 2011, the same day it rejected Turner's appeal.